MarcoDiFrancesco/LittleProjects/Notes/Operative systems.md

 Busy waiting is also called **spin lock**, spin because of the while (watch next pic), lock because it locks the process.

-Implemenation with busy waiting:
+Semaphore implemenation with busy waiting.
+In this implementation the Swap is a atomic transaction, so it is ensured by the hardware that this transaction cannot be stopped in the middle:

 ![https://i.imgur.com/syuoNlm.png](https://i.imgur.com/syuoNlm.png)

-semaphore implementation with busy waiting

-In this implementation the Swap is a atomic transaction, so it is ensured by the hardware that this transaction cannot be stopped in the middle.

 For the implementation with non binary semaphores **with busy waiting**:

 ![https://i.imgur.com/XWokXUH.png](https://i.imgur.com/XWokXUH.png)

-implementation with non binary semaphores

-Implementation on V **without busy waiting**:
+Implementation on V **without busy waiting**, in this implementation there is a list of all the processes (PCB or process control block).
+In this case the process is appended to the list and it’s put into sleep, so it leaves the CPU making other process run.
+So P(delay) is not run, saving computing time:

 ![https://i.imgur.com/C8zXRJm.png](https://i.imgur.com/C8zXRJm.png)

-implementation V no busy waiting

-In this implementation there is a list of all the processes (PCB or process control block).
-In this case the process is appended to the list and it’s put into sleep, so it leaves the CPU making other process run.
-So P(delay) is not run, saving computing time.

-Implementation on P **without busy waiting**:
+Implementation on P **without busy waiting**.
+This wakes up the processes in case there are processes that are waiting.
+The problem with this implemenation is the starvation that could occure if we have a list with priorities, if we have FCFS this doesn’t happen:

 ![https://i.imgur.com/DqBQM8K.png](https://i.imgur.com/DqBQM8K.png)

-implementation P no busy waiting

-This wakes up the processes in case there are processes that are waiting.
-The problem with this implemenation is the starvation that could occure if we have a list with priorities, if we have FCFS this doesn’t happen.

 Usually in the OS the **busy waiting is accepted** and implemented instead of the list of processes.